RobertMcCoy/PickemWindowsApplication/README.md

 Currently the Resources.resx file is unavailable because I have my information in there, I will fix this later on.

 More information on where the codes and keys go: https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_PickEm_Fantasy_Management

+# 2017 Update
+Valve has removed portions of their API that this program requires to function, and they have also ripped out portions of the Fantasy Pick'Em challenge that has killed this project.
+The Team Selection portion should still function properly, but no guarantees.